KevinGrandon/ghostjs/ghostjs-core/README.md

 ## Dependencies

+### Chrome

+By default ghostjs will use Chrome as a test runner.

 ### PhantomJS

 By default ghostjs will use PhantomJS as a test runner.
 PhantomJS is installed as a dependency of the `ghostjs` package.

-### SlimerJS

-You can choose to use SlimerJS as a test runner by passing the `--ghost-runner=slimerjs` option to the `ghostjs` command.
+You can choose to test on PhantomJS as a test runner by passing the `--browser phantom` option to the `ghostjs` command.
 E.g., you may have the following in your package.json:
 ```
 "scripts": {
-  "test": "ghostjs --ghost-runner slimerjs test/*.js"
+  "test": "ghostjs --browser phantom test/*.js"
 }
 ```

-SlimerJS is not installed as a dependency by default, but you can add it to your project with:
+### Firefox

+You can choose to test on Firefox (through SlimerJS) as a test runner by passing the `--browser firefox` option to the `ghostjs` command.
+E.g., you may have the following in your package.json:
 ```
-npm install --save-dev slimerjs
+"scripts": {
+  "test": "ghostjs --browser firefox test/*.js"
+}
 ```

 Note: SlimerJS is not headless and requires a windowing environment to run.
 If you are trying to run SlimerJS on travis, you can modify your travis.yml to have the following: